Want Us To Contact You?

 How To File For Expungement?

-Under the Missouri law, before you can file for an expungement, you must have paid off your fine, completed probation, or done your time, and have a three-year clean date in order to be eligible for a felony expungement or you will have to wait for at least one year to be eligible for a misdemeanor offense, municipal offense, or infraction expungement.
+Under the Missouri law, before you can file for an expungement, you must have paid off your fine, completed probation, or done your time.
+For a felony expungement, you cannot have reoffended for three years.
+To be eligible for expungement of a misdemeanor offense, municipal offense, or a minor infraction, or you will have to wait for at least one year.

 A petition must be filed in the court of the county where you were charged with a crime to expunge that crime from your record.
 There is a $250 charge for an expungement petition.
 The judge may waive the surcharge if you are indigent and unable to pay the cost.